cockroachdb/docs/v20.1/create-security-certificates-openssl.md

         Subject: O=Cockroach, CN=roach
     ~~~

-6. Upload certificates to the client using your preferred method.

-7. Connect to the SQL client using the client certificate:
+6. Connect to the SQL client using the client certificate:

     {% include copy-clipboard.html %}
     ~~~ shell
     $ cockroach sql --certs-dir=client-certs --user=<username_2>
     ~~~

-8. Repeat steps 1 - 7 for each additional client.

-9. Remove the `.pem` files in the `client-certs` directory.
+7. Remove the `.pem` files in the `client-certs` directory.
 These files are unnecessary duplicates of the `.crt` files that CockroachDB requires.

+For each node in your deployment, repeat [Step 2](#step-2-create-the-certificate-and-key-pairs-for-nodes) and upload the CA certificate and node key and certificate to the node.
+For each client, repeat [Step 5](#step-5-create-the-certificate-and-key-pair-for-a-client) and upload the CA certificate and client key and certificate to the client.

 ## See also